Edited by: Jessica Merritt

 According to our points and miles valuations, you can earn a return on spend of at least 3% on your utilities and monthly bills with the Freedom Unlimited card.

-Once you convert your cash-back to Ultimate Rewards points at a 1% to 1x ratio, you can then transfer your Ultimate Rewards points to numerous transfer partners and use them for first and business class flights or luxury hotel stays.
+Once you convert your cash-back to Ultimate Rewards points at a 1% to 1x ratio, you can then transfer your Ultimate Rewards points to numerous Chase hotel and airline partners and use them for first and business class flights or luxury hotel stays.